Blog based on the photographic art of Lindsay Donald.

 but thoughts of distant planets

-don’t make her forget
+don’t make her forgetthe sound of bullets

 the violence in the streets